Eric-Dally/Credit_Risk_Analysis/README.md

 * Notes:
 * Accuracy Score: 0.93
 * F-score Avg : 0.97
+* Precision Avg: 0.99
+* Recall Avg: 0.94
+* This algorithm had the best results.
+Although a 94% recall is more improved than the other models, it is still low from a risk perspective.

 <img width="722" alt="Screen Shot 2021-08-17 at 7 58 31 PM" src="https://user-images.githubusercontent.com/82424250/129820016-2df32c2d-0bc9-45af-b7ee-5ad721300c4e.png">